totalspectrum/spin2cpp/docs/SpinPasmIntegration.md

 There are a few restrictions on .cog.spin mode:

-(1) coginit and cognew cannot be used to start Spin methods in a .cog.spin file.
+1. coginit and cognew cannot be used to start Spin methods in a .cog.spin file.
 They can start assembly code, if you choose to insert some PASM in your .spin, but it must be PASM that you wrote, not generated automatically by the compiler.

-(2) Obviously, your code must fit into the memory of a single COG
+2. Obviously, your code must fit into the memory of a single COG

-(3) Variables in the VAR section will be placed in HUB memory.
+3. Variables in the VAR section will be placed in HUB memory.
 Local variables in Spin methods will usually be in COG memory, unless the @ operator is applied to them.

+4. Note that if you're converting an existing .spin object to use in COG mode that the timing will be vastly different.
+In particular, some Spin objects may not have delay loops because the Spin interpreter is slow enough that they're not needed; after conversion to COG mode you may need to insert some `waitcnt` calls in loops that didn't have them before.